StudioEtrange/mambo/README.md

 ### HTTPS redirection

+* By default HTTP to HTTPS auto redirection is active
 * To enable/disable HTTPS only access to each service, declare them in `NETWORK_SERVICES_REDIRECT_HTTPS` variable.
 An autosigned certificate will be autogenerate
     * NOTE : some old plex client do not support HTTPS (like playstation 3) so plex might be exclude from this variable